weilonge/fathom/README.md

 * We expand the domain of concern of a ruleset from a single dimension ("Find just the ads!") to multiple ones ("Find the ads and the navigation and the products and the prices!").
 This is done by making scores and notes per-type.
 * The rule syntax has been richly sugared to…
     * be both shorter and easier to read in most cases
-    * surface more info declaratively so the query planner can take advantage of it
+    * surface more info declaratively so the query planner can take advantage of it (`props` is where the old-style ranker functions went, but avoid them when you don't need that much power, and you'll reap a reward of concision and efficiently planned queries)
     * allow you to concisely factor up repeated parts of complex LHSs and RHSs
 * Test coverage is greatly improved, and eslint is keeping us from doing overtly stupid things.